-It is recommended that Council:
+It was resolved that Council:

 - 1. Endorse the application that has been submitted for funding for the Temora Flood Mitigation Feasibility Study and - 2.
-Receive a future report to advise if Council is successful to receiving funding for the project.
+Receive a future report to advise if Council is successful in receiving funding for the project.